 #KPI #indicators #ROI

-We will explore, through several posts, how to build effective KPIs (Key Performance Indicators) for your Social Media strategies.
+We will explore, through several posts, how to build effective KPIs for your Social Media ROI.

 1. The essential KPIs for your Social Media ROI: 1.
 How to construct them.

 Or 10 rules to develop relevant KPIs.